 The preparation of the consolidated financial statements in accordance with GAAP requires management to make estimates and judgments that affect reported amounts of assets, liabilities, shareholders' equity, net sales and expenses, and the disclosure of contingent assets and liabilities.
-Significant estimates relied upon in preparing these consolidated financial statements include, but are not limited to, revenue recognition, including accounting for outstanding gift cards that will ultimately not be redeemed ("gift card breakage") and estimated merchandise returns; estimating the value of inventory; impairment assessments for goodwill and other indefinite-lived intangible assets, and long-lived assets; and estimating equity-based compensation expense.
+Significant estimates relied upon in preparing these consolidated financial statements include, but are not limited to, revenue recognition, including accounting for outstanding gift cards that will ultimately not be redeemed ("gift card breakage") and estimated merchandise returns; estimating self-insurance reserves; estimating the value of inventory; impairment assessments for goodwill and other indefinite-lived intangible assets, and long-lived assets; discount rates used in the measurement of right-of-use assets and operating lease liabilities; and estimating equity-based compensation expense.
 Actual results could differ from those estimates, and such differences could be material.